Satisfactory Academic Progress (SAP)

 Students who receive an unsatisfactory SAP status will be placed on Financial Aid Suspension and must pay for any future classes they register for at HFC at their own expense.

-For students with extenuating circumstances, HFC Financial Aid has an appeal process which allows a student to explain, in writing, the circumstances that led to their Financial Aid Suspension status.
+For students with extenuating circumstances, the Financial Aid Office has an appeal process which allows a student to explain, in writing, the circumstances that led to his or her Financial Aid Suspension status.
 The required appeal form(s) and typed statement, as well as supporting documentation, must be submitted by the stated deadline in order to be considered.
 Late and incomplete appeals will not be considered.

 A Financial Aid Suspension Appeal Committee reviews all appeals on a case-by-case basis.
 Submission of an appeal does not guarantee reinstatement of financial aid eligibility.
 For students not meeting the GPA or Completion Rate requirements, there is an expectation that an appeal will only be approved for a student if it is reasonably possible for the student to meet SAP standards by the end of the one-semester probationary period.